THE KUZARI PRINCIPLE - INTRODUCTION

 This is surprising, but true.
 In all the myths that people believed, or still believe, not one is a national event that would be rarely forgotten.
 The critic cannot show us even one case where his transformation produced such a belief, because there are no such beliefs.

 [So we are not impressionable as the brackets critic claimed.
 There are no known cases of a nation accepting a belief in a false story about a national event of a type that would be hard to forget.]

 So, as we said at the beginning of this section, there is no reason whatsoever to think that the critic’s explanation has ever worked.
 Therefore it is unreasonable to think that it is the real explanation in the case of the national revelation at Sinai.

 The answer is simple.
-Those myths never “record” a national unforgettable.
-They always describe events that are forgettable, or were not observed by the whole nation.
+Those myths never describe a national event of a type that would be hard to forget.
+They always describe events that would be forgotten often, or were not observed by the whole nation.
 That is why they can be invented.
-The fact that people can be convinced to believe forgettables gives no reason at all to think they can be convinced to believe unforgettables.

 Thus our original conclusion stands: Since there is no reasonable alternative explanation of the belief in revelation at Sinai, we must accept that belief as true.
 As a matter of fact, we can extend this conclusion even farther.
-The focus on national revelation does not exhaust the category of national unforgettables.
-Any national miracle that would create a national tradition is unforgettable.
+The focus on national revelation does not exhaust the category of national events that are rarely forgotten.
+Any national miracle that would create a national tradition qualifies.
 So, if a nation believes in such a miracle, we have sufficient reason to accept that belief as true.
 For Judaism, this includes the Exodus from Egypt, the crossing of the Red Sea, and the conquest of the land of Israel.
 We have sufficient reason to accept that all these events occurred.